-There are also two script variables for controlling how the Direct Discovery formats money-type values in the generated SQL statements:
+There are also two script variables for controlling how the Direct Discovery formats currency values in the generated SQL statements:

 - This is not a display format, so it should not include currency symbols or thousands separators.

-- The default values are not driven by the locale but are hard wired to the values.
+- The default values are not driven by the locale but are tied to the values.
 (Locale-specific formats include the currency symbol.)

-The following security best practices should be taken into consideration when using Direct Discovery:
+The following behaviors that could affect security best practice should be taken into consideration when using Direct Discovery:

-- All of the users using the same application with the Direct Discovery capability use the same connection.
+- All of the users using the same app with the Direct Discovery capability use the same connection.
 Authentication pass-through and credentials-per-user are not supported.